 Project Owner: Huntertown

-Description: 8ft trail of both sides of Carroll Rd from the existing trail on Bethel Rd to Millstone Dr. The trail on the north side of Carroll Rd will also connect to the fairgrounds.
-Right of way acquisition will continue in 2022 and construction could begin as soon as early 2023.
+Description: 8ft trail on both sides of Carroll Rd from the existing trail on Bethel Rd to Millstone Dr. The trail on the north side of Carroll Rd will also connect to the fairgrounds.
+INDOT has awarded the project to E&B Paving.
+Pre-construction meeting has been held.

 Project Owner: Huntertown

 Description: 8ft trail on the north side of Carroll Rd and sidewalk on the south side.
 The trail will connect to the existing trail on Carroll Rd and to the Pufferbelly Trail once an additional road construction project is completed including a round-a-bout at Carroll Rd and Shearwater Run.
-The project is planned for 2023.
+INDOT has awarded this project to E&B Paving.
+Pre-construction meeting has been held.

 Current Phase: Right of Way Acquisition